 Postpartum Perineal Pain

-The diagnosis and management of postpartum perineal pain depends more on physical examination than history alone.
-Because pain is rarely an isolated symptom, the history may also include bleeding, discharge, and or irritation.
-Patients are often unable to specify the origin of pain.
+The diagnosis and management of postpartum perineal pain depends on history and physical examination.
+Because pain is rarely an isolated symptom, additional symptoms by history may also include bleeding, discharge, and or irritation.
 Some perineal pain is common with normal postpartum physiologic changes, and is typically managed with oral pain medications and Sitz baths.

-Severe pain should raise suspicion for perineal wound complications which occur in approximately 7% of women who have had an obstetric anal sphincter injury.
-Smoking, increased body mass index, fourth degree laceration, and operative vaginal delivery increase the risk.
-Risk factors for perineal wound breakdown include prolonged second stage, mediolateral episiotomy, third or fourth degree laceration, operative vaginal delivery, meconium stained fluid and lack of prior vaginal delivery.
+Severe pain should raise suspicion for perineal wound complications which occur in approximately 7% of women who have had an obstetric anal sphincter injury (OASIS).
+Risk factors for OASIS include operative vaginal deliveries midline episiotomy, increased fetal birthweight, primiparity, Asian ethnicity, labor induction, labor augmentation, epidural anesthesia, and persistent occiput posterior position, Risk factors for perineal wound breakdown include prolonged second stage, mediolateral episiotomy, third or fourth degree laceration, operative vaginal delivery, meconium stained fluid and lack of prior vaginal delivery.

 Early postpartum fever and worsening perineal pain suggest an infected episiotomy or laceration repair.
 The site typically appears erythematous and swollen, and may have purulent drainage.
 Treatment includes antibiotics and possible drainage and debridement.
-Mild discomfort with odor may occur from a retained sponge, bacterial vaginosis, gonorrhea or chlamydia.
+Mild discomfort with malodorus discharge may occur from a retained sponge, bacterial vaginosis, gonorrhea or chlamydia.

 A hematoma may be evident on examination.
 Small hematomas may be observed.
 Large hematomas may require packing, and if conservative management fails, surgical exploration.

-Dyspareunia may result from delivery-related conditions, but is less likely outside of the immediate postpartum period.
-When accompanied by vaginal dryness and post-coital bleeding, pain with intercourse may be related to vaginal atrophy due to breastfeeding and hormonal changes.
+Dyspareunia, especially when accompanied by vaginal dryness and post-coital bleeding, may be related to vaginal atrophy due to breastfeeding and hormonal changes.
 Water soluble lubricants and topical estrogen may be beneficial.
 Counseling helps to reassure the patient and her partner that reduced lubrication is a temporary physiologic phenomenon.

 Williams MK, Chames MC.
 Risk factors for the breakdown of perineal laceration repair after vaginal delivery.
 Am J Obstet Gynecol.
 2006 Sep;195(3):755-9.